 On January 12, 1999, the Company completed a transaction with Steinbeis Holding GmbH to combine substantially all of the Company's office products businesses in Europe with Zweckform Buro-Produkte GmbH (Zweckform), a German office products supplier.
-The Company's aggregate cost basis in this venture was financed through available cash resources of approximately \$23 million and the assumption of an obligation as reported in the "Long-term obligation" line on the Condensed Consolidated Balance Sheet.
+The Company's aggregate cost basis in this venture was financed through available cash resources and the assumption of an obligation as reported in the "Long-term obligation" line on the Condensed Consolidated Balance Sheet.
 The entire obligation is scheduled to be paid in 2004.
-The excess of the cost-basis over the fair value of net assets acquired was approximately \$105.3 million at the end of first quarter 1999.

-Shareholders' equity decreased to \$758.5 million from \$833.3 million at year end 1998.
-During the first quarter of 1999, the Company purchased 1.25 million shares of common stock at a cost of \$56.4 million.
-The market value of shares held in the employee stock benefit trust, after the issuance of shares under the Company's stock and incentive plans, increased during the quarter by \$167.1 million to \$844.7 million from year end 1998.
+Shareholders' equity increased to \$826.9 million from \$809.9 million at year end 1999.
+During the first quarter of 2000, the Company purchased 450,000 shares of common stock at a cost of \$29.1 million.
+The market value of shares held in the employee stock benefit trust, after the issuance of shares under the Company's stock and incentive plans, decreased during the quarter by \$193.2 million to \$820.8 million from year end 1999.